allora-network/alloraRAGmodel/README.md

 # Allora RAG Information Bot

-We're building a RAG Chatbot powered by **GPT-4** to answer questions about Allora Labs using content from our documentation, research papers, and codebase.
+We're building an Agentic RAG Chatbot powered by **GPT-4** to answer questions about Allora Labs using content from our documentation, research papers, and codebase.
 The chatbot is accessible via Slack, Discord, and our documentation website.

 ---